jemin555/CSHELL/README.md

 It is invented by wilmix jemin j at CH$ and C/C++ Technology.

-It used JDollar-java runtime to run the programs.
+It use JDollar-java runtime to run the programs.

 JDollar is also used in software development, J$WALLET cloud computing , and mobiles.